ANZSoilData/def-au-schema-json/docs/ansis-entities.md

 ### Segregations

 Type: *ansis:Segregations*.
 ANSIS Segregations.
-Undefined.
+Segregations or pedogenic origin that have accumulated in the soil because of the concentration of some constituent, usually by chemical or biological action.
+Segregations may be relict or formed in site by current pedogenic processes.

 | Property | Value Count | ANSIS Preferred | Type | Vocabulary | Description \[ _Comment_ \] |
 | -------- | ----------- | --------------- | ---- | ---------- | ------------------------- |